GRE Syllabus in Nepal

 The GRE Syllabus of the Analytical writing task assesses candidates’ analytical and/or critical thinking skills (in writing).
 Though the writing test doesn’t analyse the candidates' expertise in content knowledge, it assesses their ability to evaluate and construct arguments, articulate intricate ideas, and elaborate a coherent argument/discussion.

-Candidates appearing for the GRE Analytical Writing Test have to take up 2 individual writing tasks, i.e.)
+Candidates appearing for the GRE Analytical Writing Test have to take up a writing tasks.

 The Issue task comprises an opinion on a generic issue followed by a series of instructions on how candidates should respond/write pertaining to that issue.
 In most cases, candidates are asked to analyse the issue, understand complexities, articulate an argument with valid examples and reasons to support their views.